¿Cuál es la diferencia entre leyes sobre armas de fuego federales y estatales? ¿Por qué necesito entender ambos?

 - s/he has a final order of protection against him/her that meets the requirements under federal law;

-- s/he has been convicted of an offense involving the use of alcohol within the past ten years;
+- s/he has been convicted of an offense involving the use of alcohol within the past three years;

 - s/he has been convicted of a misdemeanor involving the unlawful use of drugs within the past ten years;